RebornBeat/ZSEI/README.md

 ZSEI begins by analyzing user prompts to:

 1. **Task Identification**: Determines the nature of the requested task(s)
-2. **Domain Classification**: Identifies which knowledge domains are relevant (code, text, neural architectures)
+2. **Domain Classification**: Identifies which knowledge domains are relevant (code, text, neural architectures, 3D)
 3. **Guideline Selection**: Activates appropriate guidance frameworks for the task
 4. **Execution Planning**: Develops comprehensive checklists for completion
 5. **Resource Allocation**: Determines computational resources needed for completion